tum-gis/citygml-change-detection/portable/README.md

 ### Files:

-* [CityGMLChangeDetection.jar](portable/CityGMLChangeDetection.jar): The source codes are included in this file, which can then be manually executed in Windows, Linux, etc. using this file.
+* [CityGMLChangeDetection.jar](CityGMLChangeDetection.jar): The source codes are included in this file, which can then be manually executed in Windows, Linux, etc. using this file.

-* [run.bat](portable/run.bat) and [run.sh](portable/run.sh): The program can be automatically started using the BATCH-script `.bat` in Windows or the SHELL-script `.sh` in Linux.
+* [run.bat](run.bat) and [run.sh](run.sh): The program can be automatically started using the BATCH-script `.bat` in Windows or the SHELL-script `.sh` in Linux.

-* [Settings.txt](portable/Settings.txt): All run configurations can be modified here.
+* [Settings.txt](Settings.txt): All run configurations can be modified here.

 ### Sub-folders:

-* [CityGMLChangeDetection_lib](portable/CityGMLChangeDetection_lib/): All dependencies are included here (as `.jar` files).
+* [CityGMLChangeDetection_lib](CityGMLChangeDetection_lib/): All dependencies are included here (as `.jar` files).
 Do NOT change any library in this folder or else the program cannot function correctly.

-* [export](export/): If deviations are found between two city models, the corresponding edit operations created on-the-fly shall be documented here in 6 CSV files, namely:
+* [export](export/): If deviations are found between two city models, the corresponding edit operations created on-the-fly shall be documented here in 6 CSV files.
+Fore more information please refer to the respective [README](export/README.md) there.

-    * **EditOperations.csv**: All created edit operations are listed here.
-Each line represents one edit operation and contains its unique ID as well as operation type.
-Edit operations of the same type shall be stored with greater details in each respective CSV file.

-    * **EditOperations_UpdateProperty.csv**: All edit operations used for updating node properties shall be listed here.

-    * **EditOperations_DeleteProperty.csv**: All edit operations used for deleting node properties shall be listed here.

-    * **EditOperations_InsertProperty.csv**: All edit operations used for inserting node properties shall be listed here.

-    * **EditOperations_DeleteNode.csv**: All edit operations used for deleting nodes shall be listed here.

-    * **EditOperations_InsertNode.csv**: All edit operations used for inserting nodes shall be listed here.

 * [logs](logs/): Program and execution logs are stored here for debugging purposes.